About us

 Who can join?

-Only medical students and physicians can join.
+Physicians anonymous is open to medical students and physicians currently.
 We have a special registration process to confirm that you are a genuine physician while preserving your anonymity.
 The only other requirement for membership is a desire to get peer support from other doctors.

 How do I join?